 Please contact Michelle Doherty (firstname.lastname@example.org) if you have any questions.
 Nursery is available from 10:15 a.m. – 12:15 p.m. on Sunday for children under 4.

 Learn more about Godly Play.

 Youth formation at the Cathedral takes the form of a monthly diocese-wide gathering of middle and high-school youth on Sunday afternoons.
 EYU (Episcopal Youth of Utah) is a loosely-catechetical gathering that offers a chance to get together with youth from other parishes in the setting of the Cathedral.
 Each gathering includes time for fellowship and pizza, lectio divina, a brief teaching on selected topics, and concludes with Sung Compline by Candlelight with incense in the Cathedral’s Chapel of the Resurrection.
 Topics include: Jesus: Unconditional Love and Radical Hospitality (October 9th); Sacraments (Baptism & Eucharist especially); Listening to Scripture: How Episcopalians Read the Bible; The Book of Common Prayer & Anglican Tradition; Discipleship and Prayer: Spiritual Disciplines; Faith & Action: Serving Others in Love; Articulating the Faith: Tradition, Innovation, & Evangelism; Special Topic(s): Bullying, Sexuality, Suicide Prevention, and Interfaith dialogue.
-Please contact the Reverend Tyler B. Doherty, Priest-in-Charge if you have any questions.
+Please contact The Very Reverend Tyler B. Doherty, Dean & Rector, if you have any questions.

 9:15 AM in the Bates Room